selinabrauns/react-demonstration/README.md

-* __Scaling up the project:__ In case that the project will increase in team size and codebase, i highly recommend the usage of further technology to support code quality, such as Typescript/ Flow, creating webpack configs for different environments (dev, prod), collecting test coverage from unit tests (e.g. istanbulJs), using scss partials etc.
+* __Scaling up the project:__ In case that the project will increase in team size and codebase, i highly recommend the usage of further technology to support code quality, such as Typescript/ Flow, creating webpack configs for different environments (dev, prod), collecting test coverage from unit tests (e.g. istanbulJs), using scss partials, code linting, etc.

 * __Scaling up data load:__ In case of increase of loaded data, in Sagas at least chunking and lazy loading/ pagination should be implemented.
 Also for longer list views lazy rendering/ pagination should be